Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Materials and Methods: Mathematical Model

 \item The temperature in the gas and ice layers is assumed to be constant and equal to that of the adjacent liquid.
-Furthermore, during any freeze or thaw cycle the temperatures of the gas/ice layers in the fiber remain constant at the critical temperature $\Tcrit$.
-This is justified because the fiber radius is roughly 6 times smaller than in the vessel, and the thermal diffusivities for gas and ice are so much larger than that for liquid \citep{tyree-zimmermann-2002}. \item Any liquid entering the fiber from the vessel must be pure water owing to the selective permeability of the fiber--vessel wall \citep{cirelli-etal-2008}. \item Liquid water is present within the soil even under freezing conditions and tree roots actively transport water throughout the entire freeze--thaw cycle, both of which are supported by observations \citep{marvin-1958, robitaille-boutin-lachance-1995, sorkin-2014}. \end{enumerate}
+Furthermore, during any freeze or thaw cycle the temperatures of the gas/ice layers in the fiber remain constant at \mymod{the critical temperature (or freezing point) of water, denoted $\Tcrit$}.
+This is justified because the fiber radius is roughly 6 times smaller than in the vessel, and the thermal diffusivities for gas and ice ($1.9\times 10^{-5}$ and $1.5\times 10^{-6}$ m${}^{2}$s${}^{-1}$) are at least an order of magnitude larger than that for water ($1.4\times 10^{-7}$ m${}^{2}$s${}^{-1}$) \citep{tyree-zimmermann-2002}.

+\item Any liquid entering the fiber from the vessel must have a negligible sucrose content owing to the selective permeability of the fiber--vessel wall \citep{cirelli-etal-2008}.

+\item Liquid water is present within the soil even under freezing conditions and tree roots passively transport water throughout the entire freeze--thaw cycle, both of which are supported by observations \citep{marvin-1958, robitaille-boutin-lachance-1995, sorkin-2014}.
+However, we do recognize that the upper few centimeters of soil may remain frozen. \end{enumerate}